 The Chinese calendar follows a 12 year pattern, with every year named after an animal.
 Depending on the year you are born, you are thought to portray the various character traits of that year’s animals.

-Why not find out what animal your birth year is and what it signifies?
-National Geographic for Kids has a great page explaining about the years as well as facts about the different animals.
+Why not find out what animal represented your birth year and what it signifies?
+National Geographic for Kids has a great page explaining about the years, as well as facts about the different animals.

 #5.
 Cook Chinese Food Together